NKI-GCF/XenofilteR/README.md

 # XenofilteR
-XenofilteR: separate graft from host reads in xenograft sequencing
+XenofilteR: computational deconvolution of mouse and human reads in tumor xenograft sequence data

 Human tumour samples or cancer cell lines, transplanted into mice are widely used as a model to study cancer.
 However, genomic analysis of tumour material derived from these